 or the sweet and cheerful cook at Wye Valley YHA in Welsh Bicknor cooking up a storm on the back deck for everyone!

 I might even have the pleasure of meeting a couple of real characters and fellow roommates in the Galway hostel!

 Sometimes I’ll meet a sweet couple who’ve been married forever; maybe they are enjoying a picnic lunch in a remote location, or maybe they’re serving me a delicious home-cooked meal in their welcoming and homey B&B!

-Then there are the extra special ones – the ones that really touch my heart and will remain lifelong friends ~
+Then there are the extra special ones – the ones that really touch my heart and will remain, lifelong friends, ~

 I was roommates with Anna at Stow-in-the-Wold youth hostel.
 We were each individually exploring the Cotswold’s in England and would swap notes and stories at the end of the day.
-We soon realized we were kindred spirits, cut of a similar cloth, and discovered we each had the same destination next on our itineraries – Bath!
+We soon realized we were kindred spirits, cut from a similar cloth, and discovered we each had the same destination next on our itineraries – Bath!

 Instead of taking a combination of trains and buses, she decided to take me up on offer to give her a ride in my rental car.
-We had great fun traveling together and discovering the glorious history of Bath together before we parted ways and vowed to keep in touch, which we have, with the idea of possibly travel together once again sometime in the future.
+We had great fun travelling together and discovering the glorious history of Bath together before we parted ways and vowed to keep in touch, which we have, with the idea of possibly travel together once again sometime in the future.